nus-cs2113-AY2021S2/tp/docs/team/simjingjie.md

 Version 2.1

-  - Fixed bugs related to quantity parameter
+  - Fixed bugs related to quantity parameter and allow `RunningLowCommand` to be disable
     - `Parser` Modification
     - `Storage` Modification
     - `Fridge` Modification
-  - Allow `RunningLowCommand` to be disable
-    - `Parser` Modification
-    - `Storage` Modification
     - `RunningLowCommand` Modification
-    - `Fridge` Modification
     - `InvalidSetLimitQuantityException`
-  - Fixed bug not producing any message when exit with ctrl + c
+  - Fixed bug not returning any message when exit with ctrl + c
     - `Ui` Modification
     - `FridgeFriend` Modification
   - JUnit-Test for `Parser`